awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/cleanup.md

 weight: 100
 ---

+{{% notice note %}}
+If you're running in an account that was created for you as part of an AWS event, there's no need to go through the cleanup stage - the account will be closed automatically.\
+If you're running in your own account, make sure you run through these steps to make sure you don't encounter unwanted costs.
+{{% /notice %}}

 {{% notice tip %}}
 Before you clean up the resources and complete the workshop, you may want to review the complete some of the optional exercises in previous section of this workshop; or alternatively, take a look at the content and modules available at **[eksworkshop.com](https://eksworkshop.com/)**.
 Perhaps there are modules that you would like to try on EC2 Spot instances!
 {{% /notice %}}